Equipping the Midwest for Our Unique Mission Field

 Many lead pastors do not plan for a thoughtful transition to the next generation and they unintentionally do harm to the church they’ve been sacrificially leading.
 In this highly interactive breakout session, you’ll discover spiritual and practical principles to develop your own unique succession plan.

-Ministries That Drive a Generosity Overflow Todd McMichen 8 a.m.
+Ministries That Drive a Generosity Overflow Rob Dupree and Todd McMichen 8 a.m.

 Generous churches know the focus isn’t money, but engagement.
 Learn which ministries do and do not drive a generosity overflow.